 For us to be able to deliver a safe service in these challenging times you will notice a number of changes to the way we operate.

 It goes without saying that anyone with symptoms of the virus, who have been in close contact with someone who has symptoms of the virus or has been told to self isolate should not attend the fertility unit for any reason.
-For some, this may mean that their treatment cycle may be abandoned or be interrupted.
+For some, this may mean that their treatment cycle may be abandoned, postponed or be interrupted.
 You will be asked to wear a face covering to your appointments; you should put your own face covering on before you enter the building.
 We will ask you to swap it to a surgical mask, which we will supply, when you arrive in the department.

 Patients and staff will be asked additional questions about their health and lifestyle to ensure they are not putting themselves at unnecessary risk of Corona Virus infection.
-In addition patients and staff will be asked to sign up to a Code of Conduct promising to keep themselves safe as much is practicable and to comply with the current Government guidance on social distancing and our conditions including self isolation.when necessary.
+In addition patients and staff will be asked to sign up to a Code of Conduct promising to keep themselves safe as much is practicable and to comply with the current Government guidance on social distancing and our conditions including self isolation, where necessary.

 Funding Fertility Treatment